 In the event that you are considering therapy for anxiety or depression, know your struggles may be rooted in past experiences.
 Trauma can occur because of any distressing experience or event.
 To clarify, this issue can make it more difficult to function as part of everyday life.
 Such distressing events can inflict lasting psychological, emotional or physical damage, causing symptoms like anxiety and depression.
-However, trauma therapy can help you work through and overcome your symptoms for healthier and happier daily living.
+However, therapy can help you work through and overcome your symptoms for healthier and happier daily living.

 Symptoms of trauma include: